How to Monitor and Manage your Phantom Slots and Execution Time

 How to free up a slot

-To delete a Phantom:
+To delete a Phantom or Workflow:

 1. Go to your PhantomBuster Dashboard.